php-repos/phpkg-documentations/getting-started.md

 ## Introduction

 Saeghe is a modern PHP package manager.
-You can simply use it to manage your package dependencies and your codebase.
+You can simply manage your package dependencies and your codebase.
-Saeghe finds your required PHP files, from your codebase or your application's dependencies, and adds them to your code.
+Saeghe detects your required PHP files from your codebase and your application's dependencies.
+Then adds them to your code.
-This way you can take advantage of both, `functional` and `oop` programming.
+This way you can take advantage of both; `Functional` and `OOP` programming.
-Saeghe works with git directly, it means you don't need any intermediate repository registration.
+Saeghe works with git directly.
+It means there is no need for any intermediate repository registration.

 ## Requirements

 For installing Saeghe, you need to have git installed on your machine as well as PHP version >= 8.0 with `php-mbstring` and `php-zip` extensions.

 ## Installation